nbenaglia/my-airflow/docs/oauth.md

 # OAUTH

+Airflow docker image must have `Flask-OAuthlib` in PYTHON_DEPS.

 We need an OAuth server and we'll use [keycloak](https://www.keycloak.org/).

 I have already configured an example.org realm and we need to import into keycloak.